 This article is a follow-up to the article “Organisational Agility – building a backbone to handle constant change”

 An organisation derives much of its purpose and direction through its strategy.
-To develop organisational agility, we thus suggest that the first step is to align the strategy throughout your organisation with your transformation ambition.
+To develop organisational agility, we suggest that the first step is to align the strategy throughout your organisation with your transformation ambition.

-Today, the pace of change is on the rise, and thus the traditional understanding of strategy formulation and execution has become obsolete.
+Today, the pace of change is on the rise, and so the traditional understanding of strategy formulation and execution has become obsolete.
 Strategy, the way we see it, is not about rigid 3-5- year cycles, inflexible tools and tedious processes which slow down the decision-making process and time to market.

 As agile strategists, we have identified three major challenges that today’s organisations usually suffer from.